Market

 Bookclosure 27/09/2024 EPS (Rs.)
 0.00 Div Yield (%) 0.00

-We have audited (he Ind AS financial statements of M/s.
-Madhucon Projects Limited ("the company"), which comprise (he standalone balance sheet as at 31t1 March 2024, and the standalone statement of Profit and Loss [including other comprehensive income), the standalone statement of changes in equity and the standalone statement of cash flows for the year ended, and notes to the Ind AS financial statements, including a summary of significant accounting policies and other explanatory information.
+We have audited the Ind AS financial statements of M/s.
+Madhucon Projects Limited ("thee ompany"), which comprise the Standalone Balance Sheet as at 31st March 2025, and the standalone statement of Profit and Loss (including other comprehensive income), the standalone statement of changes in equity and the standalone statement of cash flows for the year ended, and notes to the Ind AS financial statements, including a summary of significant accounting policies and other explanatory information.

-tn our opinion and to the best of our information and according to the explanations given to us, except for the possible effects of the matters described in the Basis for Qualified opinion section of our report, the aforesaid standalone Ind AS financial statements give the information required by the Companies Act.
-2013, as amended ("the Acf') in the manner so requited and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at 315t March, 2024, its loss and other comprehensive income, changes in equity and its cash flows for the year then ended.
+In our opinion and to the best of our information and according to the explanations given to us, except for the possible effects of the matters described in the Basis for Qualified opinion section of our report, the aforesaid standalone Ind AS financial statements give the information required by the Companies Act, 2013, as amended ("the Act") in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at 31st March, 2025, its loss and other comprehensive income, changes in equity and its cash flows for the year then ended.

 Basis for Qualified Opinion:

-1. We refer to the carrying value of Equity investments of Rs 1,03,662.52 lakhs held in subsidiaries/other companies and other investments of Rs 5624.13 lakhs held in subsidiaries/other companies, some of these have been incurring losses and in case of some of the subsidiaries, net worth was fully or substantially ereded l Gomg Concern is affected.
-We are unable to comment upon the carrying value of Equity investments and other investments whether any provision for impairment in the value of Equity Investments and other investments is required; the effect of same upon the profitability could not be ascertained in the absence of fair valuation.
+i.
+We refer to the carrying value of Equity Investments of Rs.
+1,03,662.52 lakhs held in subsidiaries/other companies and other investments of Rs.
+5624.18 lakhs held in subsidiaries/ other companies, some of these have been incurring losses and in case of some of the subsidiaries, net worth was fully or substantially eroded / Going Concern is affected.
+We are unable to comment upon the carrying value of investments and other investments whether any provision for impairment in the value of Equity Investments and other investments is required; the effect of same upon the profitability could not be ascertained in the absence of fair valuation.

-In the case of Madhucon infra Limited, a subsidiary, the management basing on the valuation Reports on "Investment in Madhucon Infra Limited" concluded that the value of this Investment is Nil and has written off an amount of Rs.
-30,560.66 Lakhs being 25% of the Investment held, instead of writing off complete value of investment.
-For the balance 75% of the Investment no provision for impairment is made in the books of account as at 31st March, 2024,
+b.
+In the case of Madurai Tuticorin Expressways Limited, a step-down subsidiary, the management basing on the valuation Reports on "Investment in Madurai Tuticorin Expressways Limited "concluded that the value of this Investment is Nil and has written off an amount of Rs.
+2,952.05 Lakhs during the FY 2024-25 being 33.33% of the Investment held instead of writing off complete value of investment.
+For the balance 66.66% of the Investment no provision for impairment is made in the books of account as at 31st March, 2025.

 In the absence of proper justification, we are not able to ascertain the basis of such partial write off.

-8. Undisputed Statutory dues in case Of following are outstanding:
+10. Undisputed Statutory dues in case of following are outstanding:

 Name of the Status